utilmon/EasyIB/README.rst

 Reference
 -------------
-For the full reference, please visit https://easyib.readthedocs.io/en/latest/reference.html.
+For the complete reference, please visit https://easyib.readthedocs.io/en/latest/reference.html.

 REST
 ^^^^^
-By default, EasyIB assumes the gateway session is open at https://localhost:5000 withtout a SSL certificate.
-A custom url and SSL certificate can be set by:
+By default, EasyIB assumes the gateway session is open at https://localhost:5000 without an SSL certificate.
+A custom URL and SSL certificate can be set by:

 .. code-block:: python